tomlovesgithub/CV/README.md

 * **Aptitude for fast learning** -
 I found the experience of going back to study again refreshing.
 I *found* ** the skills I had picked up from my varied work history were transferable to learning new things quickly.
-The challenge of returning to study were made easier by the course structure, which challenged my independent learning skills and gave me confidence in my ability to learn new things.
+The challenges of returning to study were made easier by the course structure, which challenged **challenged** my independent learning skills and gave me confidence in my ability to learn new things.
 I feel ready to join a workplace that requires me to learn new skills and would definitely enjoy learning alongside others.

 * **Agile Development** - XP values were taught at Makers Academy Bootcamp and I found the Agile system of shared input, goals and work an efficient model for project development.
 Ideally I'd like to work somewhere with an Agile system and XP values.